-Our historical financial information may not be representative of our results as a separate company
+Our historical financial information may not be representative of our results as a separate company ${\sf Company}$

-The historical financial information in this prospectus may not reflect what our results of operations, financial position and cash flows would have been had we been a separate, stand-alone company during the periods presented.
+The historical financial information we have included in this prospectus may not reflect what our results of operations, financial position and cash flows would have been had we been a separate, stand-alone company during the periods presented.
 In addition, the information may not reflect what our results of operations, financial position and cash flows will be in the future.
-We made various adjustments and allocations to the historical financial statements in this prospectus because Bausch & Lomb Incorporated did not account for us as a single stand-alone business for all periods presented.
-Our adjustments and allocations made in preparing our historical and pro forma consolidated financial statements may not appropriately reflect our operations during the periods presented as if we had operated as a stand-alone company.
+Various adjustments and allocations were made to the historical financial statements in this prospectus because Bausch &Lomb Incorporated did not account for us as a single stand-alone business for all periods presented.
+The adjustments and allocations we have made in preparing our historical and pro forma consolidated financial statements may not appropriately reflect our operations during the periods presented as if we had operated as a stand-alone company.